cosmos/sdk-tutorials/tutorials/1-tech-terms/index.md

 # Good-To-Know Dev Terms

-You can find an overview of several technical terms in this section, including an explanation of each term and links to further resources - all of which are essential when developing with the Cosmos SDK.
+You can find an overview of several technical terms in this section, including an explanation of each term and links to further resources - all of which are essential when developing with the Interchain Stack and Cosmos SDK.

 <HighlightBox type="learning">

 In this section, you will take a look at the following terms:

-* Cosmos and Interchain
+* The Interchain and Interchain Stack
 * LCD
 * RPC
 * Protobuf - Protocol Buffers